SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - Being informal and saying weird stuff makes people get more open and comfortable with each other.

 There isn't much 'risk'.
-- People don' straight up complain to the PES management about this.
+- People won't care enough to straight up complain to the PES management about this.
 - It can't possibly be sensational enough for a mass forward unless there's a video recording or something, and that's easily preventable.
 - The worst that could happen is people joking about it with their friends from out of debsoc, and that's just free marketing.
 - Through many debates people already know that the debsoc usually debates serious topics, so this won't make the entire soc look unserious.